kickstartDS/ds-starter/README.md

 ### **Design Token** integration

 One important part of a **Design System** is having a well structured and semantic token system in place.
-Learn about customizing your **Design Token** set in [our dedicated section above TODO add link](#), helping you to adapt your own branding / CI / CD.
+Learn about customizing your **Design Token** set in [our dedicated section above](#design-token-integration), helping you to adapt your own branding / CI / CD.

 **Design Token** can be initialized by changing the values in `src/token/branding-token.json` and calling `yarn init-tokens`, and compiled to **CSS Custom Properties** by running `yarn build-tokens`.
 While `yarn init-tokens` generates your **Design Token** set in `src/token/dictionary`, `yarn build-tokens` reads them from there, and outputs the resulting formats (which **CSS Custom Properties** is just one of) according to your **Style Dictionary** config.